 Were you injured in a rear-end collision caused by another party’s negligence?
 If so, you could be entitled to compensation for your injuries and other damages.
 While you might assume that the vehicle in the rear is always at fault, that is not always the case.
+Each year, cases of broken tail lights, accidental reverse acceleration, and even fraud complicate the question of who is at fault in a rear-end collision in Colorado.
 That is why you need a skilled Colorado auto vehicle accident lawyer who can evaluate your case and help you fight for the maximum amount in a rear-ended collision settlement.

 The attorneys at Gerash Steiner Blanton, P.C., have decades of experience litigating personal injury matters in Colorado, including cases involving rear-ended collision injuries.
 Every case is different, which is why every settlement is unique.
-Contact our office to schedule an initial consultation to review your case.
+Contact our office to schedule an initial consultation to review your case and settlement potential.

 Common Causes of a Rear-Ended Collision